afsunday/podtable/README.md

 ## Roadmap

 - More awesomeness in achieving a responsive datatable. &#128522;
-- Send in your feature requests if you have feature you want me to add.
+- Send in your feature requests if you have features you want me to add.

 ## License